 • Claude.ai (web): The chat interface at claude.ai.
 Upload files, have conversations, use Projects to organize context.
 This is where most people start.

 • Claude Code (terminal or IDE): The agentic coding tool that lives in your project folder, whether you run it in terminal (like I do) or in an IDE like VS Code or Cursor.
 Reads your files, runs commands, knows your whole codebase.
 This is where hooks, skills, CLAUDE.md, and the full customization layer live.
+Now supports experimental agent teams for coordinated multi-agent work.

 • Claude Code on the web: Looks like Claude Code, runs in the cloud, but only works with GitHub repos.
 No local files, no MCPs.
 Think of it as “Claude Code lite for quick GitHub tasks.”